 She also loves her dog bed and blanket and puts herself to bed at 9pm every night.
 I can use pieces of her blanket and maybe even some of the bandanas she wears to either include in a shadow box or have my aunt create a quilt from.

-Pictured here is an example of a shadow box that has a custom dog portrait etching along with the doggie’s collar and tag.
+Pictured here is an example of a small custom dog portrait etching that had been placed in a shadow box along with the doggie’s collar and tag.

 I hope you’re still enjoying years ahead with your very loved companion, but if you happen to be nearing the end of your pet’s life, and may need to prepare to say goodbye to your pet companion, I hope some of these ideas will help you.

 Lastly, get connected to some helpful resources to support you at this time, such as determining quality of life, pet memorial gifts, grief support and so much more.
 These are my two favorite resources for when you prepare to say goodbye to your pet: